-All expenses, including Responsible Entity's fees are recognised in the Statement of comprehensive income on an accruals basis.
+All expenses, including Responsible Entity's fees are recognised in the Statement of Profit or Loss and Other Comprehensive Income on an accruals basis.

 (g) Income tax

 Under current legislation, the Fund is not subject to income tax as unitholders are presently entitled to the income of the Fund.